BB2ME #22 – Why you should discard any bad card in life

 Discard bad card #1 – life is fair

 This card is useless.
 Life is not fair.
 It isn’t.
-I never really believed this one was true, but wished it were at times.
+I never really believed this one was true, but I wished it were at times.
 Many things have happened to me that were not fair.
 The same is true for all of us.
 It does not matter, so why lie to yourself?
 I no longer ask myself – was that fair?
-Instead, I ask a more relevant question – what am I going to do next?
+Instead, I ask a more relevant question – what will I do next?

 Stop worrying about the other fish – life is not fair.